 Pre-submission consultation is a platform for QPs to seek guidance on NParks' technical and submission requirements.
 QPs are encouraged to use this platform to facilitate the planning for their developments, and the subsequent DC applications.

-All pre-submission consultations can be submitted via e-Corenet.
+All pre-submission consultations can be submitted via CORENET 2.0.